dewitt4/nd082-Azure-Cloud-DevOps-Starter-Code/C1 - Azure Infrastructure Operations/project/starter_files/README.md

 9. Create Managed Disks for Your Virtual Machine
 10. Ensure a variables file allows for customers to configure the number of virtual machines and the deployment at a minimum

+#### Update Variable Files

+1. Create a 'variables.pkrvars.hcl' file to hold secrets and other vaiable directly in Azure so as to not have any secrets in the repo, for security purposes
+2. Create and edit 'vars.tf' file to allow users to configure a number of items including the number of virtual machines and the deployment

 ### Output
 **Your words here**